 "This internship changed my college experience in a way I could have only dreamed of.
 Seeing my designs around campus is something I never got used to and it made me so happy to see the FIU community enjoy it too." - Nathalie Sandin.

-Maria Eugenia Dominguez collaborated with the FIU Theater department in 2018
+Maria Eugenia Dominguez x FIU Theatre Department - 2018

-Jose Ayala & Jeisa Valle collaborated with FIU Athletics
+Jose Ayala & Jeisa Valle x FIU Athletics Collaboration

 The FIU Department of Art + Art History and FIU Athletics developed an ongoing partnership to create internship opportunities for graphic design students.
 This partnership most importantly helps cultivate professional direction and career development in areas outside of their realms like marketing and social media management.